ringerc/opentelemetry-js-contrib/plugins/node/opentelemetry-instrumentation-express/README.md

 Because of the way express works, it's hard to correctly compute the time taken by asynchronous middlewares and request handlers.
 For this reason, the time you'll see reported for asynchronous middlewares and request handlers still only represent the synchronous execution time, and **not** any asynchronous work.

+Express auto-instrumentation cannot instrument the Express modules if they are bundled by `esbuild` or similar.

 ### Express Instrumentation Options

 Express instrumentation has few options available to choose from.
 You can set the following: